RubiyaHud/Redux-Initial-Setup/README.md

       reducer: {}
     })
     ```
-    - This creates a Redux store, and also automatically configure the Redux DevTools extension so that we can inspect the store while developing.
+    - This creates a `Redux store`, and also automatically configure the Redux DevTools extension so that we can inspect the store while developing.

 - **Provide the Redux Store to React**
   - Copy-paste the code below to `main.jsx`